dsouza93/tankshelf-api/README.md

 Make sure that the IMG_DIRECTORY that is configured exists on the local machine.
 This is where images will be stored for the application.

+To install the required node packages run:
+	npm install

 Then to start the application run:
 	npm run dev